VIRTUAL CLASSES AVAILABLE

 The degree requires the completion of at least 7 of the 10 SUNY General Education requirements and at least 30 General Education credits.
 Students in the English major are encouraged to complete all 10 requirements.

-Besides completing the SUNY General Education requirements, graduates of the Liberal Art and Science – AA will have demonstrated:
+Besides completing the SUNY General Education requirements, graduates of the Liberal Arts & Sciences, AA: English Concentration will have demonstrated:

 - The ability to think critically

 - A command of information and concepts from humanities, the social sciences, mathematics, and the sciences